-The cold moved into the Northeast Friday morning, with a wind chill -- what temperature it feels like -- expected to reach minus 21 degrees in Maine, minus 22 degrees in Vermont and minus 7 degrees in Buffalo, New York.
+The cold moved into the Northeast Friday morning, with a wind chill -- what the temperature feels like -- reaching minus 21 degrees in Maine, minus 22 degrees in Vermont and minus 7 degrees in Buffalo, New York.

 Public schools in Boston are closed on Friday and sports are canceled through the weekend due to the extreme cold.

-The coldest air for the Northeast will hit Saturday morning, when wind chills are forecast to plunge to a bone-chilling minus 36 degrees in Boston; minus 29 degrees in Albany, New York; minus 27 degrees in Hartford, Connecticut; and minus 14 degrees in New York City.
+The coldest air for the Northeast will hit Saturday morning, when wind chills are forecast to plunge to a bone-chilling minus 9 degrees in New York City, minus 42 degrees in Burlington, Vermont, and minus 51 degrees in Lake Placid, New York.

-The most extreme forecast is for Caribou, Maine, near the Canadian border, where wind chills could be as low as minus 63 degrees on Saturday morning.
-That would clock in as the coldest wind chill in the region on record.
+The most extreme forecast is for Caribou, Maine, near the Canadian border, where wind chills could be as low as minus 55 degrees on Saturday morning.
+Caribou's lowest wind chill ever recorded was minus 58 degrees in 1951.

 Portland, Maine, could break its all-time record low windchill of minus 41 degrees.